Lauszus/LaunchPadFlightController/README.md

     - __AUX1:__ Use 3-POS switch for self level and heading hold.
 At first position both are off, at second position self level is on and at third position both are on
     - __AUX2:__ Use a 2-POS switch for altitude hold.
 Activated when switch is high.
 Note that self level mode must be activated for altitude hold to work
 * Store PID values, calibration values etc. in EEPROM
-* Gyro & accelerometer calibration routine
+* Gyro, accelerometer & Magnetometercalibration routine
     - Gyro is calibrated at startup
-    - Accelerometer calibration routine can be activated in the code or by using the Android app
+    - Accelerometer and magnetometer calibration routine can be activated in the code or by using the Android app
-* Magnetometer calibration routine (turns on Blue LED when calibrating)
+    - The magnetometer turns on the Blue LED while calibrating
-    - Magnetometer calibration routine can only be activated in the code for now
+        + Rotate flight controller slowly along all three axis
 * Arm/disarm using rudder
 * Status LEDs
 * Supports CPPM receivers